Default driver

 # Defaults to true for all non-production environmentsSUPPORT_LIMITED_WARNING=falseAdding a new gateway requires three steps: add an enum case, implement the interface, and add configuration.

-enum TicketSystemEnum: string implements HasLabel{ case TEAM_DYNAMIX = 'team-dynamix'; case MAIL = 'mail'; case JIRA = 'jira'; // New case
+enum TicketSystem: string implements HasLabel{ case TeamDynamix = 'team-dynamix'; case Mail = 'mail'; case Jira = 'jira'; // New case

 Create the gateway class